canonical/cloud-init/doc/sources/smartos/README.rst

 SmartOS traditionally supports sending over a user-script for execution at the rc.local level.
 Cloud-init supports running user-scripts as if they were cloud-init user-data.
-In this sense, anything with a shell interpreter directive will run
+In this sense, anything with a shell interpreter directive will run.

 user-data and user-script
 -------------------------

-In the event that a user defines the meta-data key of "user-data" it will always supercede any user-script data.
+In the event that a user defines the meta-data key of "user-data" it will always supersede any user-script data.
 This is for consistency.

 base64
 ------